-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2024

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File No. 001-38944

-(Exact name of registrant as specified in its charter)

-Delaware
+WASHINGTON, DC 20549

-(State or other jurisdiction of incorporation or organization)

-81-5266573 (I.R.S.
-Employer Identification No.)

-601 Gateway Boulevard, Suite 350 South San Francisco, CA 94080 (650) 487-6488

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Title of each class Trading Symbol(s) Common Stock, par value \$0.0001 per share AKRO The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports requ such shorter period that the registrant was required to file such reports), an Indicate by check mark whether the registrant has submitted electronically during the preceding 12 months (or for such shorter period that the registra Indicate by check mark whether the registrant is a large accelerated filer, a definitions of "large accelerated filer," "accelerated filer," "smaller reporting the statement of

-Large accelerated filer X Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 2, 2024, the registrant had 69,430,754 shares of common stock, \$0.0001 par value per share, outstanding.
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the e quarterly period ended September 30, 2024 OR $\hfill\Box$ Transition report pursuant to section 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the tr ransition period from to Commission File No. 001-38944 ro Therapeutics, Inc • Delaware (State or other jurisdiction of 81-5266573 (I.R.S.
+Employer incorporation or organization) 601 Gateway Boulevard, Suite 350 South San Francisco, CA 94080 (650) 487-6488 Identification No.) (Address, including zip code, and tele phone number, including area code, of registrant e's principal executive offices) Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) AKRO Name of each exchange on which registeree The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required such shorter period that the registrant was required to file such reports), and (2) ties Exchange Act of 1934 during the preceding 12 n Indicate by check mark whether the registrant has submitted electronically, eviduring the preceding 12 months (or for such shorter period that the registrant 5 of this chapter Indicate by check mark whether the registrant is a large accelerated filer, an adefinitions of "large accelerated filer," "accelerated filer," "smaller reporting of the control of the co See the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has estandards provided pursuant to Section 13(a) of the Exchange Act. \Box elected not to use the extended transition period for complying with any new or revised financial according ounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No ⊠ As of October 31, 2024, the registrant had 69,799,148 shares of common stoc k, \$0.0001 par value per share, outstanding.